Investigations

 Page design by the author.

-Reported this two-part investigation during the early phase of Long Island’s opioid crisis, examining methadone maintenance as a long-term treatment for heroin addiction.
+Reported this two-part investigation during the start of Long Island’s opioid crisis, examining methadone maintenance as a long-term treatment for heroin addiction.

 Page design by the author.